-To see more of Yarde’s work from the Mead’s collection, click here.
+To see more works from the collection by Frank Paulin, click here.

 image sources: 1 / 2 / 3

 The following chromogenic prints by American photographer Jim Dow, featured in the upcoming exhibition New Arrivals: Modern and Contemporary Additions to the Collection, were gifted to the Mead in 2012.